rajaravindp/goalGetIt/README.md

 # Goal-Get-It

 Goal-Get-It is a simple web application to help you manage and track your daily goals.
-It provides a user-friendly interface to add, complete, and track your tasks.
+It provides a user-friendly interface to add, complete, and track your goals for the day.

 ## Features